Lawrence Kohlberg's stages of moral development: Continued relevance

-Kohlberg's body of work on the stages of moral development has been utilized by others working in the field.
+Kohlberg's bodies of work on the stages of moral development have been utilized by others working in the field.
 One example is the Defining Issues Test (DIT) created in 1979 by James Rest, originally as a pencil-and-paper alternative to the Moral Judgement Interview.
 Heavily influenced by the six-stage model, it made efforts to improve the validity criteria by using a quantitative test, the Likert scale, to rate moral dilemmas similar to Kohlberg's.
 It also used a large body of Kohlbergian theory such as the idea of "post-conventional thinking".

-In 1999 the DIT was revised as the DIT-2; the test continues to be used in many areas where moral testing is required, such as divinity, politics, and medicine.
+In 1999 the DIT was revised as the DIT-2.
+The test continues to be used in many areas where moral testing is required, such as divinity, politics, and medicine.

 William Damon's contribution to Kohlberg's moral theory

 The American psychologist William Damon developed a theory that is based on Kohlberg's research.
 Still, it has the merit of focusing on and analysing moral reasoning's behavioural aspects and not just the idea of justice and rightness.
 Damon's methodology was experimental, using children aged between 3 and 9 who were required to share toys.
 The study applied the sharing resources technique to operationalise the dependent variable it measured: equity or justice.

 The results demonstrated an obvious stage presentation of the righteous, just behaviour.

 According to William Damon's findings, justice, transposed into action, has 6 successive levels: